Flank/mirror-goog-studio-main/contributing.md

      highlight the changes (required).

 After you upload your change, the internal Developer Tools team will review it.
-If they accept your change, they will merge it into `studio-master-dev` for you.
+If they accept your change, they will merge it into `studio-main` for you.
 Your change should then appear in the first or second external release of Android Studio after the merge.